-Dera chief Gurmeet Ram Rahim, four others convicted for murdering former sect manager
+Dera chief Gurmeet Ram Rahim, four others held guilty for murdering former sect manager

 The quantum of sentence will be announced on October 12.